jossemarGT/talks/slides/concept-driven-infrastructure/index.md

 ![Thanks Urban Dictionary](../../static/img/bamboozled.png)

-## The possible titles for this presentation could be
+## Some alternative titles for this presentation

 - There is a ________ for that
     * tool